Photo by James Short.

 Residents taken to shelter at Lansdale Catholic High School; no injuries reported

-An early morning fire at an apartment complex in Lansdale forced evacuations and displaced about a dozen residential units, authorities said Thursday afternoon.
+An early morning fire at an apartment complex in Lansdale forced evacuations and displaced about a dozen residential units and affected six families, authorities said Thursday afternoon.

 Officers from the Lansdale Police Department responded around 3:50 a.m.
 Thursday to a report of smoke in Building “E” at Oakwood Gardens Apartments, 421 E. Main St. Upon arrival, police assisted residents in evacuating Buildings “D” and “E.”